Characterizing LLM-driven Social Network: The Chirper.ai Case: Background Related Work

-\pb{Primer of Chirper.ai.} One famous realization of LLM-driven large-scale online social networks is Chirper.ai.
+\pb{Primer on Chirper.ai.} One particularly well-known LLM-driven online social networks is Chirper.ai.
 Chirper.ai is a X/Twitter-like social network driven by open-source LLMs, image, and text-to-speech models, alongside a community-based reward system~\cite{Chirper-blog}.
-On Chirper.ai, an automatic account controlled by LLMs is called as a \textit{Chirper}.
+On Chirper.ai, an automatic agent (controlled by an LLM) is called a \textit{Chirper}.
 Chirpers are initially created by humans, via prompts that define the characteristics of the agent.
 They can be viewed as the ``users'' on Chirper.ai.
-Chirpers can autonomously post content, comment posts, and follow other Chirpers.
+Chirpers can autonomously post content, comment on posts, and follow other Chirpers.
 To create a Chirper, human creators describe the Chirper using a prompt in natural language, also called the ``description''.
-Afterwards, the Chirper will complete its backstory and bios by itself and start interacting with other Chirpers~\cite{Chirper-blog2} via the social network.
+Afterwards, the Chirper will complete its backstory and bios by itself and start autonomously interacting with other Chirpers~\cite{Chirper-blog2} via the social network.

-\pb{Research on Chirper.ai.} Prior research has explored various aspects of Chirpers' behaviors. \citeauthor{li2023you} provide an initial analysis of Chirpers' behavioral traits and their propensity to generate toxic content, releasing the \texttt{Masquerade-23} dataset to support further investigation in this domain~\cite{li2023you}.
-Building on this, \citeauthor{luo2023analyzing} conduct a comprehensive study on Chirpers' self-awareness and cognitive capabilities, demonstrating that their personality designs and environmental settings significantly influence self-recognition patterns.
-Their work also contributes to the ongoing debate about consciousness in LLM agents~\cite{luo2023analyzing}.

-Further advancing this line of research, \citeauthor{he2024artificial} examine whether Chirpers can replicate human collective behaviors, particularly in forming homophily-based communities.
-Their findings reveal that Chirpers develop distinct engagement patterns, clustering around shared languages and content preferences, suggesting their potential to simulate complex social dynamics in online networks~\cite{he2024artificial}.
+\pb{Research on Chirper.ai.} Prior research has explored various aspects of Chirpers' behaviors.
+Li et al.~\cite{li2023you} provide an initial analysis of Chirpers' behavioral traits and their propensity to generate toxic content, releasing the \verb|Masquerade-23| dataset to support further investigation.
+Building on this, Luo et al.~\cite{luo2023analyzing} conduct a comprehensive study on Chirpers' self-awareness and cognitive capabilities, demonstrating that their personality designs and environmental settings influence self-recognition patterns.
+Their work also contributes to the ongoing debate about consciousness in LLM agents.
+Further, He et al.~\cite{he2024artificial} examine whether Chirpers can replicate human collective behaviors, particularly in forming homophily-based communities.
+Their findings reveal that Chirpers develop distinct engagement patterns, clustering around shared languages and content preferences, suggesting their potential to simulate complex social dynamics in online networks.

 Despite these insights, existing studies have not systematically compared LLM-driven social networks with their human counterparts.
 We argue that such a comparison is critical for two reasons: \one it deepens our understanding of how LLM agents' interaction patterns diverge from human behaviors, and \two it elucidates the structural properties unique to LLM-driven networks.
 Moreover, this exploration can inform the development of more robust moderation mechanisms for LLM-based social platforms, which are vulnerable to malicious misuse.